 Depending upon your comfort level and budget, you can go for any of these paint types for painting your PLA and ABS models.

 The methods of painting and the selection of paints for both PLA and ABS is almost the same.

 The best paint for PLA is an acrylic based paint.
-An acrylic paint will leave the best overall finish on your 3D print after only a couple coats.
+An acrylic paint will leave the best overall finish on your 3D print requiring only a couple of coats.

 On the other hand, ABS models have a smooth surface and painting them is straightforward.
-But here also, you need to sand and smooth out the models before applying the paints otherwise be ready to notice the ugly ‘blobs’.
+But here also, you need to sand and smooth out the models before applying the paints to avoid the ugly ‘blobs’.
 Also, applying a primer is a crucial step before painting, so don’t skip it.

 How To Prepare 3D Print For Painting?

 First thing you should do is clean the finished object very well to remove any extra parts and supports, or abnormalities.
-You can use a knife or a cutting blade to eliminate the artefacts.
-Just make sure to make your surface as smooth as possible before moving to the next steps.
+You can use a knife or a cutting blade to eliminate the artifacts.
+Just make sure to make your surface as smooth as possible.

 Suggested Article:How to Clean Up 3D Printed Parts | 5 Tips & Tricks

-You can use a combination of grit sizes to get rid of all the artefacts, fine lines from the print.
-You can use sandpapers as a newcomer but if you have experience then you can go for power sanding tools as well.
+Use a combination of grit sizes to get rid of all the artefacts and fine lines from the print.
+Beginners use sandpaper but if you have experience you can try power sanding tools as well.

-Finally, when you’re done with smoothing and have selected your paint, you can proceed with painting.
-If you’re a beginner then you can use acrylic paints otherwise spray paint and airbrush are truly great.
+If you’re a beginner you can use acrylic paints.
+Otherwise, spray paint and airbrush give truly great results.

-Once your product is dry after the application of paint, you can finish it with a clear coat to protect and seal the colors.
-It will also give a glossy and natural finish.
+Once your product has dried, you can finish with a clear coat to protect and seal the colors.
+This will result in a glossy and natural finish.